obophenotype/uberon/reference/reference_0000038.md

   'metaphysis of femur' SubClassOf part_of some 'diaphysis of femur' ``

-Is accompanied by an axiom pointing to http://purl.obolibrary.org/obo/uberon/references/reference_0000032
+Is accompanied by an axiom annotation pointing to http://purl.obolibrary.org/obo/uberon/references/reference_0000032

 ## Other annotation properties used